-The purpose of the JART is to facilitate coordination and communication between state agencies in the early stages of project planning, and between representatives of other affected jurisdictions throughout the preapplication and application process.
+The purpose of the JART is the coordination and communication between regulatory agencies in the early stages of project planning.
 When an applicant requests a pre-application meeting with DSL, DSL shall convene the JART for the pre-application meeting and application meeting.
 If the cable or fixture is associated with a renewable energy facility, the JART convened under Part Five shall also serve as the JART for purposes of Part Four coordination, with any additional membership needed to meet the requirements below.
-The JART may also be convened by DSL as necessary for follow-up meetings in order to facilitate the coordination of state and federal agencies, and local jurisdictions, as they apply their separate regulatory, proprietary, or other authorities to the review of a proposed project within the state territorial sea.
+The JART may also be convened by DSL as necessary for follow-up meetings in order to facilitate the coordination of state and federal agencies, and local